nextcloud/documentation/developer_manual/tutorial.rst

 Before you start, please check if there already is a `similar app <http://apps.owncloud.com>`_ you could contribute to.
 Also, feel free to communicate your idea and plans to the `mailing list <https://mail.kde.org/mailman/listinfo/owncloud>`_ so other contributors might join in.

+This tutorial uses the appframework app, a small framework that makes developing apps easier.
+To use it, it has to be enabled on the apps settings page.

 Getting Started
 ---------------